solidoss/solidframe/tutorials/mpipc_file/README.md

    * creates a ListRequest message and sends it to recipient endpoint
  * for C command:
    * extract the remote path and the local path
-   * creates a FileRequest message and send it to recipient endpoing
+   * creates a FileRequest message and send it to recipient endpoint

 Notable for the client is the fact that for sending the requests, we're using a variant of mpipc::Service::sendRequest with a Lambda parameter as the completion callback.

 Remember that the message completion callback is called when:
  * A message failed to be sent.
  * A message that is not waiting for a response, was sent.
- * A response was received for a message waiting for it.
+ * A response was received (for a message waiting for it).

 You will need three source files:
  * _mpipc_file_messages.hpp_: the protocol messages.